aamistan/rollforlanguage-backend/docs/roadmap.md

 ---
 ```

+---

-Would you like me to now generate
-✅ the **handoff message to forward into a fresh chat**
+✅ Would you like me to now generate the **handoff message** for when you return to backend work, so you can cleanly restart from the next milestone later?
-so we can continue working on this system without carrying over old session weight?